 External hard drives offer convenient backup options but are still vulnerable to disasters like fire or flooding.
 Cloud storage is a safer, more flexible option.
 According to the Thales Data Threat Report, over 60% of global business data is now stored in the cloud.

 Cloud solutions are affordable, scalable, and provide peace of mind, as your data remains safe even if your building is destroyed.
-The Trustworthy Family Operating System® offers a secure cloud platform that stores your data with GDPR, HIPAA, and CCPA compliance, backed by SOC-2 and 3 certifications.
+The Trustworthy Family Operating System® offers a secure cloud platform that stores your data with GDPR, HIPAA, and CCPA compliance, backed by SOC-2, Type2, and SOC-3 certifications.

 Invest in Earthquake-Resistant Data Storage Devices